Alabama Rental Lease Agreement Templates (6)

 Tenant Breaking a Lease (Early)

-If a tenant breaks a lease early, the landlord has a “duty to mitigate damages,” which means the tenant is only responsible for the loss of rent until a new tenant is found.
-If the landlord has other vacant units, they are obligated to market them in the same manner (§ 35-9A-105(a)).
+Duty to Mitigate: If a tenant breaks a lease early, the landlord has a “duty to mitigate damages,” which means the tenant is only responsible for the loss of rent until a new tenant is found.
+If the landlord has other vacant units, they are obligated to market them all in a fair and equitable manner (§ 35-9A-105(a)).

 Is an Oral Lease enforceable?